sphuber/aiida-shell/docs/source/howto.rst

     code = load_code('date@localhost')
     results, node = launch_shell_job(code)

-This approach can be used as an alternative to the previous example where the target computer is specified through the `metadata` argument.
+This approach can be used as an alternative to the previous example where the target computer is specified through the ``metadata`` argument.
+For more details on creating codes manually, please refer to `AiiDA's documentation <https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/run_codes.html#how-to-create-a-code>`__.

 Running with MPI